leanprover-community/aesop/README.md

   aesop
 ```

-This will use the rules in the `default` rule set (i.e. those added via the
+This will use the rules in the default rule sets.
+Out of the box, these are the
+`default` rule set, containing rules tagged with the `@[aesop]` attribute
-attribute with no explicit rule set specified) and the rules in the `builtin`
+without mentioning a specific rule set, and the `builtin` rule set, containing
-rule set (i.e. those provided by Aesop itself).
+rules built into Aesop.
+However, other rule sets can also be enabled by default;
+see the `declare_aesop_rule_sets` command.

 The tactic's behaviour can also be customised with various options.
 A more
 involved Aesop call might look like this: